-NBA Rumors: Cavs, Celtics ‘Engaged’ In Kyrie Irving For Isaiah Thomas Trade Talks
+NBA Rumors: Cavs, Celtics Talking Kyrie Irving-For-Isaiah Thomas Trade

-Kyrie Irving has been the center of NBA rumors for the past month, and now it appears one team has emerged as the frontrunner to acquire the star point guard.
-And it certainly will surprise you.
+ORIGINAL STORY: Kyrie Irving has been the center of NBA rumors for the past month, and now it appears one team has emerged as the front-runner to acquire the star point guard.
+And that team certainly will surprise you.

-The Cleveland Cavaliers and Boston Celtics currently are “engaged” in trade talks centering around Irving and Isaiah Thomas, according to The Vertical’s Shams Charania, citing league sources.
+The Cleveland Cavaliers and Boston Celtics currently are “engaged” in trade talks centering around Irving and Isaiah Thomas, The Vertical’s Shams Charania reported Tuesday, citing league sources.

-And ESPN’s Adrian Wojnarowski reported Tuesday, citing sources, that the talks are “serious.”
+ESPN’s Adrian Wojnarowski cited sources in reporting that the talks are “serious.”

-Irving reportedly requested a trade a month ago due to an ongoing feud with LeBron James, and a desire to be the focal point of a franchise.
+Irving reportedly requested a trade a month ago because of an ongoing feud with LeBron James and a desire to be the focal point of a franchise.

 The Cavs reportedly have been demanding a lot in trade talks, and while Thomas is a solid player, any deal for Irving almost certainly would include either Jayson Tatum or Jaylen Brown, as well as the 2018 Brooklyn Nets first-round pick.

-Note: UPDATE: The Cleveland Cavaliers indeed traded Kyrie Irving to the Boston Celtics on Tuesday night for a package of players, including Isaiah Thomas, and a draft pick.